sonic-net/SONiC/doc/qos/tunnel_dscp_remapping.md

 ```

 #### 5.1.3 Define new field for extra lossless queues
-Two new fields are added to specify software or hardward PFC watchdog.
+Two new fields are added to specify on which queue to enable PFC watchdog.

 * `pfc_wd_sw_enable` Specify the queue(s) to enable software PFC watchdog
-* `pfc_wd_hw_enable` Specify the queue(s) to enable hardware PFC watchdog.

 In current version, software PFC watchdog will read field `pfc_enable` to determine PFCWD is enabled on which queue(s).
 To maintain compatible with current logic, `db_migrator` script is required to be updated.